The sickness of the West today is that it is more and more lacking creative élan.

 The consequence of this is that the sources of creative spiritual élan are drying up, one after the other, and that an increasing aridity is showing up in all domains of the spiritual life of the West.

-So writes Valentin Tomberg in his mysterious and deeply Catholic Meditations on the Tarot.
+So writes Valentin Tomberg in his mysterious and profoundly Catholic Meditations on the Tarot.

-In doing so, he also expresses some of the deepest concerns of my heart and this website.
+In doing so, he also expresses some of the deepest concerns of this website.

 For this website is a cry in the arid desert of Secular Materialism.

-And it is an expression of my ongoing attempt to understand how we created this aridity - and where we need to turn to restore it to a living garden of culture once more.
+And it is an expression of my ongoing attempt to understand whence this aridity came—and where we must turn to restore it to a living garden of culture once more.

 All my efforts to understand lead ever more in the direction that Valentin Tomberg points to as the source: the ‘turning away’ that manifested itself in “the Reformation, rationalism, the French revolution” etc.